telosys-tools-bricks/telosys-editor-atom-package/README.md

 2 - In the settings, click on "Install".
 3 - Click on "Search packages" and type "telosys".
 4 - The package should appear below, just click on the blue "Install" button and you're done.
+--- For Linux/OSX users ---
+5 - If you do not use a classic terminal, enter it in the package's parameters.

 ## Usage

 After installation, this package adds a "Telosys-CLI" button to Atom's main menu.
+(Please not that depending on your Operating System this button may not be displayed in the main menu.
+However, you can always access it from the Packages Submenu).
 Right-click on it to open Telosys-CLI automatically configurated with your project's path.
 You can also use the "Ctrl+Alt+t" keybinding to do the same thing.